*Information updated as of February 2018

 Note that the annual FHA mortgage insurance used to get canceled on its own once certain conditions were met:

 For all FHA mortgages issued after June 1st, 2013:

 However, FHA does impose loan limit restrictions.
 Below are the 2017 FHA loan limits for the different counties.
-For the most updated FHA loan limits, click here - you only need to select the state and press SEND.
+For the official link to the most updated FHA loan limits, click here.

 Regardless of the number of units, the minimum downpayment required by an FHA loan is 3.5% of your loan amount.